sociocs/docs/settings/notifications.md

 ![Notifications popup](/static/images/push-notifications-popup.png "Notifications popup")

-1. Click *Allow* on the confirmation popup.
+1. Click "*Allow*" on the confirmation popup.
 2. You may receive another confirmation popup (from your browser this time) to give notifications access to Sociocs.
-Click *Allow*.
+Click "*Allow*".

 ##### Returning user

 - Click on the dropdown menu on top right.
-- Select *Notifications* on the left side.
+- Select "*Notifications*" on the left side.
-- Toggle *Receive notifications on this browser* switch to on.
+- Toggle "*Push notifications for this browser*" switch to on.

 #### Disable notifications